semver-ts/semver-ts/src/3-practical-guidance.md

 In this case, package authors will need to *hand-author* the types for the future version of the types, and supply them at a specific location which users can then import directly in their `types/my-app.d.ts` file—which will override the normal types location, while not requiring the user to modify the `paths` key in their `tsconfig.json`.

-This approach is a variant on [**Updating types to maintain compatibility**](#updating-types-to-maintain-compatibility).
+This approach is a variant on [Updating types to maintain compatibility](#updating-types-to-maintain-compatibility).
 Using that same example, a package author who wanted to provide opt-in future types instead (or in addition) would follow this procedure:

 1. Backwards-compatibly *fix* the types by explicitly setting the return type on `dontCarePromise`, just as discussed above: